-- Robust director nomination process. - Board takes active role in succession planning for senior management roles. - Comprehensive annual Board and committee evaluations and self-assessments. - Compensation program for non-employee directors aligns the interests of directors with those of the Company's shareholders through with a mix of cash and equity-based compensation. - Annual Board review of Company business strategy. - Mandatory retirement age for directors pursuant to Company's By-laws.
+- Compensation program for non-employee directors aligns the interests of directors with those of the Company's shareholders through a mix of cash and equity-based compensation. - Board review of Company business strategy. - Mandatory retirement age for directors pursuant to Company's By-laws.

-2020 Board Composition
+2021 Board Composition